Hemakuma/cisco-dc-automation/LabGuide/section-3-1-gitlab.md

 ----

 ## Working with Git Branch
 A branch in Git is simply a lightweight movable pointer to one of these commits.
 The default branch name in Git is master.
 As you initially make commits, you're given a master branch that points to the last commit you made.
 Every time you commit, it moves forward automatically.
+Creating a new branch just adds a new point to the commit.

 ![branch](/images/branch-20.png)